mopidy/mopidy-pandora/README.rst

 Mopidy needs `dynamic playlist <https://github.com/mopidy/mopidy/issues/620>`_ and `core extensions <https://github.com/mopidy/mopidy/issues/1100>`_ support to properly support Pandora.
-In the meantime, Mopidy-Pandora represents each Pandora station as a separate playlist.
-The Playlist needs to be played **in repeat mode** and **consume**, **random**, and **single** should be turned off.
-Mopidy-Pandora will set this up automatically unless you set the **auto_setup** config parameter to 'false'.
+In the meantime, Mopidy-Pandora simulates dynamic playlists by adding the next track to the tracklist when the second to last track starts to play.
+It is recommended that the Playlist is played with **consume** turned on in order to simulate how Pandora clients are *supposed* to behave.
+For the same reason, **repeat**, **random**, and **single** should be turned off.
+Mopidy-Pandora will set all of this up automatically unless you set the **auto_setup** config parameter to 'false'.

-Each time a track is played, the next dynamic track for that Pandora station will be retrieved and played.
-If ratings support is enabled, Mopidy-Pandora will add three tracks to the playlist for each dynamic track.
-These are just used to determine whether the user clicked on the 'previous' or 'next' playback buttons, and all three tracks point to the same dynamic track for that Pandora station (i.e. it does not matter which one you select to play).
+Mopidy-Pandora will ensure that there are always at least two tracks in the playlist so that it is possible to determine the direction that tracks are changed in (i.e. whether the user clicked on the 'previous' or 'next' playback buttons).

 Project resources